The AI Frontier: Ukraine’s role in the future of warfare

 AI and new global alliances

 The US has been the biggest supporter of Ukraine in terms of total allocations, having provided EUR 75bn of support.
 Finding a list of munitions and equipment sent to Kyiv is also an easy task.
 However, the information on intelligence sharing and technological assistance provided (especially related to AI) is less clear and often confidential.
 Since the beginning of the war, the US has been risk-averse, trying to carefully calculate what is shared and what reaction it would provoke from Russia.
-Some of these tasks that have not been delegated, have been taken over by the private sector.
+The private sector has taken over some of the key tasks.
 It has provided Ukraine with essential support such as blocking Russian propaganda channels on social media, revealing the positions of Russian troops and supplying Ukraine with crucial intelligence.

 The biggest example is Palantir Technologies, an American software company, specialising in AI-assisted big data analysis, which has been a long-term counterpart of the US intelligence and DoD.
 Since the beginning of the war, the company supported Ukraine’s army via its Gotham system – called ‘AI-powered kill chain’ – which is an operating system for decision-making that integrates different sources of data (images, drone footage and data from the battlefield) into an operational map, providing better situational awareness and control of operations.
 As part of broader cooperation, it signed an agreement with the Ministry of Digital Transformation to promote digitalisation, support the army and contribute to a ‘digitally-led reconstruction.’
 Palantir has also been cooperating with the Prosecutor General’s Office on processing data related to nearly 80,000 war crimes committed by Russia.
 The company’s CEO Alex Karp, concluded that the effective use of AI technology in Ukraine has put it on the agenda list of world leaders.